sveltejs/kit/documentation/docs/10-getting-started/10-introduction.md

 ## Before we begin

-> If you're new to Svelte or SvelteKit we recommend checking out the [interactive tutorial](https://learn.svelte.dev).
+> [!NOTE] If you're new to Svelte or SvelteKit we recommend checking out the [interactive tutorial](https://learn.svelte.dev).
 >
 > If you get stuck, reach out for help in the [Discord chatroom](https://svelte.dev/chat).